Ohakune railway station

-Ohakune railway station is a station on the North Island Main Trunk (NIMT), it served the town of Ohakune in the Manawatū-Whanganui region of New Zealand.
+Ohakune railway station is a station on the North Island Main Trunk (NIMT), which serves the town of Ohakune in the Manawatū-Whanganui region of New Zealand.
+It is served by KiwiRail's Northern Explorer long distance train between Wellington and Auckland.
 It was called Ohakune Junction from 10 August 1926 until Raetihi Branch closed in 1968, to avoid confusion with Ohakune Town station on that branch.
 It was the second highest operating railway station in New Zealand, after National Park.

 When the Overlander was replaced by the Northern Explorer in 2012, the service to Ohakune was reduced to one train a day on six days a week.
 Scheduled services to Ohakune were suspended from December 2021 to 25 September 2022.

 History

 The Class B station was built about 1908 and was important in the growth of Ohakune.
 Trains calling have included The Overlander, Blue Streak, Scenic Daylight, Daylight Limited, Northerner, Silver Star and Night Limited.

 Surveying for the route between Hīhītahi and Piriaka began in 1894.
 The first trains reached Ohakune when the railhead was extended from Rangataua on Tuesday 5 November 1907, when Public Works Department (PWD) and New Zealand Railways Department (NZR) made arrangements for both passenger and goods traffic, At that stage the station was described as 100 ft long on a 300 ft platform.
 However, goods traffic between Mataroa and Ohakune didn't begin until Saturday 7 March 1908.
 Initial plans were for NZR to take over from PWD in June 1908, but NZR reported on 25 September 1908, "Obtaining possession of office and other buildings."
 In July newspapers said the station and railway houses were still bring built.
 Although the rails completing the NIMT were laid on 3 August 1908, they said the yard at Ohakune wasn't complete and there was still no platform in November.

-On Monday 9 November 1908 a stationmaster was appointed and the first public train from Wellington to Auckland ran, with passengers staying overnight in Ohakune from 8pm to 6am.
+On Monday 9 November 1908, a stationmaster was appointed and the first public train from Wellington to Auckland ran, with passengers staying overnight in Ohakune from 8pm to 6am.
 In January 1909 the General Manager gave permission for passengers to sleep in the trains, owing to a lack of accommodation in the town.
 On 20 November 1908 NZR sent a note to PWD asking for expedition in completing the platform, as it was, "exceedingly inconvenient and dangerous for passengers landing in the dark".
 However, an NZR report on 20 March 1908 described a 300 ft by 20 ft platform, loading bank, cattle loading and discharging yards, 40 ft by 30 ft goods shed with verandah, urinals, 2x 4,000 gallon water tanks, 120 ft by 35 ft engine shed double-stall, coal store, 55 ft turntable and passing loop for 80 wagons.
 NZR took over from PWD on 14 February 1909, from Erua, via Ohakune to Waiouru.